 Relationships are important in everyone’s life.
 This is true for many reasons: for staying safe, for figuring out some of life’s decisions, for feeling strong enough to try new things or to make a change, and simply for having good connections in our neighbourhoods and community.
+We have been talking about relationships, friendships, and networks for years in Windsor and Essex County.
+This has been emphasized with stories and resources shared during the My Home My Choice events.
 Each of us have all kinds of relationships.
 This includes those who are closest to us, like family or friends.
 It also includes the people we see at the places we go – same time, same place – often called natural supports; and includes the people we invite to be part of an intentional Support Circle.

 Natural supports are the people in the community who help out just by being there.
 They are not necessarily friends but they sure make life easier.
 For example: your hairdresser or barber, the person at the take-out counter of your favourite coffee place, or the vendor at the market.
 Support Circles, also sometimes called Networks of Support, are about the intentional presence of family, friends, and others in our lives, the important relationships we have; those who care about our well-being, happiness, and the quality of our lives.
 Support Circles purposefully created for people with disabilities are an excellent way to ensure a safe and secure future.

 To read more about any of these topices you are interested in, click on the title links in blue.